mloubout/SC20Paper/paper.md

 - Six stress with two time steps (`tau.forward` and `tau`)
 - Three model parameters `lamda`, `mu` and `rho`

 These 21 fields, with the grid we just describe, leads to a minimum of 461Gb of memory for modelling only.
 For this experiment, we obtained access to small HPC VM on azure called `Standard_H16r` that are 16 cores Intel Xeon E5 2667 v3 with no hyperthreading and used 32 nodes for a single source experiment (we solved a single wave equation).
 We used a 12th order discretization that leads to 2.8TFlop/time-step to be computed for this model and propagated the elastic wave for 16 seconds (23000 time steps).
-The modelling finished in 16 hours which converts to 1.1TFlop/s.
+The modelling ran in 16 hours which converts to 1.1TFlop/s.
 While these number may seem low, the elastic kernel is extremely memory bound, while the TTI kernel is nearly compute bound (see rooflines in [@louboutin2016ppf, @devito-api, @devito-compiler]) making it more computationally efficient, in particular in combination with MPI.
 Future work with involve working on the InfiniBand enabled and true HPC VM on azure to achieve Cloud performance on par with state of the art Cluster performance.

 ## Performance comparison with other codes